 - Arcade–style – these only exist where the architecture of the shop includes them, because the windows protrude beyond the door.
 They offer limited space for displays but are effective in their prominence.

-How to create a quality shop window display
+How to create quality retail window displays

 Visual merchandisers who are trained in the art of window displays are taught various tips and tricks to make the most out of a shop’s window space.
 The aim is to invite in more customers, promote products/services and increase brand awareness.

-Focussing on brand
+Focusing on brand

 Brand awareness methods can be brazen and obvious, or subtle and tapping into the subconscious.
 This means that to ensure a window display works to increase brand awareness, it must display both bold company logos and more understated visuals.
 The latter of these could be by using brand colours, font, or any symbols and imagery that are consistent with the brand.